 There are lots of reasons why clients might want to invest: from retirement and estate planning, to school fees for their grandchildren.
-With our 2016 5 Star Defaqto rated* Onshore Investment Bond, they can invest for the medium (at least 5 years) to long term (over 10 years) in a tax-efficient way, with the flexibility to use their investment for different purposes.
+With our Onshore Investment Bond, existing policyholders can invest for the medium (at least 5 years) to long term (over 10 years) in a tax-efficient way, with the flexibility to use their investment for different purposes.

-With our Investment Bond, your client has the flexibility to split their investments up into individual policies or segments.
-A segment for their grandchildren might be a relatively long-term investment, and could feature more adventurous funds.
-A segment to pay for a holiday would be shorter-term investment and might include lower-risk holdings.
+With our Investment Bond, your clients can allocate separate investment objectives and withdrawal strategies within different segments of their bond.
+For instance, a segment for their grandchildren might be a relatively long-term investment, and could feature more adventurous funds.
+A segment to pay for a holiday would be a shorter-term investment and might include lower-risk holdings.

 Segments can even be placed in trust or transferred to beneficiaries, without the need to cash in the bond and pay tax on the money.

 Your client can withdraw up to 5% of the initial amount invested (including any additional investment) in each individual policy year for a period of 20 years, through regular or one-off withdrawals, without any immediate tax liability.
 And, if they don’t use the full 5% allowance, then this can be carried over to the following year – so they don’t miss out.

 Your client won’t even have to pay income tax at the time because tax is deferred until the bond is cashed in.
 That’s provided they don’t take more than 5% a year, whether as withdrawals or paying your charges.

 This 5% allowance is cumulative, which means, for example, your client can withdraw 4% per year for 25 years, or if your client does not use their 5% withdrawal in one year, they can withdraw up to 10% in the following year with no immediate tax liability, regardless of their tax position.